 Experienced Drivers (e.g., Class 5 or Class 1) will be prohibited for any 2 of the following entries within a prescribed time period:

 - excessive speeding (41 km/h or more over the speed limit)

 - use of an electronic device

 - driving without due care

 Experienced drivers can also be prohibited for accumulating too many tickets.

-If the Superintendent of Motor Vehicles is prohibiting you from driving for any reason, you should contact Filkow Law immediately.
+If the Superintendent of Motor Vehicles is prohibiting you from driving for any reason, you have received a BC licence suspension, or you need a driving lawyer, contact Filkow Law immediately.